ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/route_server_tools/swagger_generation.md

 ### 3. Use with Nav2 Route!

 At this point, this file is now ready to use with the Nav2 Route Server.
-This can be passed onto your application using the `nav2_bringup`’s `graph` CLI parameter or found by your custom launch or Nav2 configuration files.
+This can be passed onto your application using the `nav2_bringup`'s `graph` CLI parameter or found by your custom launch or Nav2 configuration files.

 ### 4. Demonstration

-For demonstration, we’re going to use the Large Warehouse map provided by SWAGGER.
+For demonstration, we're going to use the Large Warehouse map provided by SWAGGER.
 This map can be found in the `maps` directory of the SWAGGER repository.
 You can run the following command to generate the graph and convert it to GeoJSON: